FURIAL-LTD/js_progress_steps/README.md

-# JavaScript Project Starter
+# JavaScript Progress Bar

-This is just a JavaScript Project Starter that I have created to speed things up when doing small projects.
+Simple feature that incorporates a progress bar with 4 numeric points and two buttons that allow the progress bar to move from point to point.